ankraft/ACME-oneM2M-CSE/README.md

 - To login you need to specify a valid originator.
 The default "admin" originator is *CAdmin*.
 - Beside of the default *CSEBase* resource you can specify a different resource identifier as the root of the resource tree.
 - You can navigate the resource tree with arrow keys.
-- You can switch between short and long attribute names.
+- You can switch between short and long attribute names (press CTRL-H).

 ### REST UI